RickKwok/Course/FinalReviewGuide.md

 * Explain subsumption and why and when one type of coverage may subsume another.
 * Calculate line, branch, condition coverage.
 * Identify other kinds of coverage: path coverage, mutation testing, data-flow coverage.
-* Explain benefits and disadvantages of using Visitor pattern in static analysis.
+* Explain benefits and disadvantages of using Visitor pattern in static analysis(the arguments and the return type of visiting methods have to be known).
 * Identify several uses cases for static analysis.
 * Explain issues and benefits related to static analysis (e.g. versus dynamic analysis or verification.).
 * Implement static analysis for measuring errors or code quality measures.